What is microneedling?

 It is an anti-aging treatment.
 Not only does it produce collagen, it improves the skin’s appearance by correcting damage and smoothing and tightening the skin.
 Studies show marked improvement in scar appearance.
 Microneedling will reverse sun damage and pigmentation problems.
 Microneedling is also a vehicle to help those expensive topical treatments to penetrate and be absorbed.

 Microneedling is also used to encourage hair growth, by stimulating dormant hair follicles.
 One recent study reported that 82% of people who received microneedling for hair growth reported a 50% improvement versus Minoxidil alone where patients reported 4.5% hair growth.

 Professional grade microneedling is the key to a great outcome.
 We do not recommend you use microneedling at home.
 In the wrong hands, you risk side effects including bruising, bleeding, pain and infection.

 The effects of microneedling are permanent, but because the skin continues to age, maintenance treatments will be needed to retain the benefits.
 The number of treatments will depend on the severity of your skin problems, your goals, and the results you desire.
 Studies show that treating the skin with four sessions spaced one month apart produced up to a 400% increase in collagen and elastin within six months after the last treatment.
 Patients with eczema, rosacea, active acne, dermatitis, and hypersensitive skin should exercise caution as microneedling can cause flare-ups.

 Microneedling can restore your youthful skin tone and texture.
-At Horizon Dermatology and Laser Institute in Newport Beach, Fullerton, and Torrance CA, your health and beauty are our paramount concern.
+At Horizon Dermatology and Laser Institute in Newport Beach, Beverly Hills, Torrance and Fullerton CA, your health and beauty are our paramount concern.
 Contact us to find out how you can benefit from Microneedling.